 Overview

-Our expert team advises a broad range of clients on all aspects of community energy.
-This includes advising utilities and developers on how they can best deliver an appropriate level of community benefit as part of a proposed project (including advice on what level of community benefit might be suitable as well as the delivery method), advising local authorities and councils on their involvement in community energy projects and the delivery of community benefits and advising community groups on their own community-led projects as well as their relationships with other interested parties.
+- Utilities and developers on how they can best deliver an appropriate level of community benefit (or local ownership) as part of a proposed project (including advice on what level of community benefit/local ownership might be suitable, as well as the delivery method, and on current Welsh, Scottish and English government policy on the same),

 Areas of focus